scuzzydude/asimov/asimov.md

 "Naw, man, my gran says all the musicians used to be filthy in the day, just like they were, like this."

-He shows me a picture on his phone of his grandfather and grandmother, laughing it up in a booth at a fast-food joint, wrappers, Styrofoam cups, ketchup tubes and napkins filling the table.
+He shows me a picture on his phone of his grandfather and grandmother, laughing it up in a booth at a fast-food joint, wrappers, Styrofoam cups, ketchup tubes and napkins strewn across the table.
 They're dressed like the Houston version of Ross and Rachel.
 Takeout food was now rarely consumed except for travel situations, and then it came shrink-wrapped in single molecule nano-wrap Siri would then evaporate with a burst of high-freq resonance when you were ready to eat.

-"I think they means musicians used to be rich," I say.
+"I think they meant musicians used to be property-rich," I say.

 "Why they have to be eating in the middle of all that trash?
 That's filthy."

 I'll laugh and shake my head.
 What can I say, we were all filthy idiots, laughing it up in an unsustainable world.

 "Yo, old man, why you care about rebounding so much?
-My curry[^71] never misses?"
+My curry[^72] never misses?"

 "Kid, let me tell you about the Worm.
 Back in the 1980s when I was a kid, the Korean peninsula was divided into two countries.
 There was this kid from Texas, like you and me\...."